pafoster/gdir/README.rst

     Departure and arrival times are expressed in terms of local time at the origin and destination, respectively.
-Times must be specified in the form [[[[cc]yy]mm]dd]HH[:]MM, where ccyy is the year, mm is the month (ranging from 1 to 12), dd is the day (ranging from 1 to 31), HH is the hour (ranging from 0 to 23) and MM is the minute (ranging from 0 to 59).
+Times must be specified in the form [[[[cc]yy]mm]dd]HH[:]MM[+N], where ccyy is the year, mm is the month (ranging from 1 to 12), dd is the day (ranging from 1 to 31), HH is the hour (ranging from 0 to 23) and MM is the minute (ranging from 0 to 59).
 When left unspecified, ccyy, mm and dd values are assumed to be the current year, month and day, respectively.
 For ambiguous times arising from daylight saving transitions, it is assumed that the ambiguous time is expressed in the time zone's standard time.
+The suffix +N may be used to offset the specified time by N days.
+Thus, 12:00+1 means 'tomorrow at noon'.